Transitime/core/README.md

 RmiQuery.java allows you make queries to the server run in core from the command line.

 Details on how to run each of these and their respective parameters are in the README for the transiTime module.

+Once this is set up the next step is to set up the transiTimeApi which is a RESTFul service which provides and API.
+This API is supported by making RMI calls to the RMI Servers started by Core.java.
+This is a war file which can be deployed into Tomcat.